-If you are enrolled in any of these plans:

-Citigroup Health Benefit Plan\
+If you are enrolled in any of these Plans: Call: Citigroup Health Benefit Plan > Citigroup Dental Benefit Plan > Citigroup Vision Benefit Plan The Citi Benefits Center through ConnectOne at 1-800-881-3938 .

-- Citigroup Dental

-Benefit Plan

-- Citigroup Vision Benefit Plan

-- Health Care Spending Account

-- Limited Purpose Health Care Spending Account

-- \ Note: If you are enrolled in an HMO, call your HMO.

-Call:

-The Citi Benefits Center through ConnectOne at 1-800-881-3938.
 From the ConnectOne main menu, choose the "health and welfare benefits" option and speak to a Citi Benefits Center representative.

-From outside the United States:

-Call the Citi Employee Services North America Service Center at 1-469-220-9600.
+Health Care Spending Account Limited Purpose Health Care Spending Account Note: If you are enrolled in an HMO, call From outside the United States: Call the Citi Employee Services North America Service Center at 1-469-220-9600.
 Press 1 when prompted.
-From the ConnectOne main menu, choose the "health and welfare benefits" option and speak to a Citi Benefits Center representative.

-For TDD users

-Call the Telecommunications Relay Service at 711.
+From the ConnectOne main menu, choose the "health and welfare benefits" option and speak to a Citi Benefits Center representative. your HMO.
+For TDD users Call the Telecommunications Relay Service at 711.
 Then call ConnectOne as instructed above.